eudoxia0/eudoxia0.github.io/article/_drafts/i-wish-people-were-more-public.md

 # Your Writing

+- read
   - sometimes i read blog post and really resonate with the author's thinking
   - then i check the blog and there's three other posts
   - and i will think: I wish you'd write more!
   - when you read someone that really resonates, it is worthwhile to read everything else that person has written
-- from the other side: i have often written a blog post where, just before publishing, I think: God, who could possibly want to read _this_?
+- from the other side:
+  - i have often written a blog post where, just before publishing, I think: God, who could possibly want to read _this_?
 It's so obscure or personal or idiosyncratic.
-Those posts are often the ones where people email me to thank for writing them, to share that they always thought the same thing, and they're glad someone put it into words.
-I really value those emails.
+  - Those posts are often the ones where people email me to thank for writing them, to share that they always thought the same thing, and they're glad someone put it into words.
+  - I really value those emails.
 "I am understood" is the most wonderful feeling.
 - try to develop a rule where if I do it and don't write about it, it didn't happen